red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 We assume you have a general understanding of Java, Unit testing, and Mocking with Mockito.
 Here is a [Tutorial][mockito-tutorial] to refresh your knowledge about the annotations used in our code samples.

-_Note: If you already believe that mocking third-party code is wrong, you can stop reading now._

 # The problem

 A recurring problematic pattern in codebases is when the tests mock the [Jackson ObjectMapper][jackson].
 Mocking the ObjectMapper violates an important guideline: _Don't mock third-party code_.

-Let's first look at a source code example and then understand why this guideline matters.
+First, let's look at a source code example and then understand why this guideline matters.

 {% highlight java %}
 public record MyValue(String name, int yearOfBirth) { }